The Power of Visuals

 Views increased by 94% when an article contained a relevant photograph or infographic.

-Many of us know how much people love website visuals which is why images can convince more folks to read our content.
+Many of us know how much people love website visuals, which is why images can entice more folks to read our content.
 However, visual strategies executed poorly can do more harm than good.

-In this presentation I gave to the Boulder WordPress Meetup Group, I share tips and techniques that will ensure your visuals enhance your website content and entice more eyes to view it.
+In this presentation I gave to the Boulder WordPress Meetup Group, I share tips and techniques that will ensure your visuals enhance your content and get more people to read it.